derivita/hrpc-docs/content/docs/tutorials/_index.md

 ---

 This section contains tutorials for each of our supported languages.
-They introduce you to gRPC's API and associated concepts, and the different RPC types that are available.
+They introduce you to HRPC's API and associated concepts, and the different RPC types that are available.
 If you just want to dive straight in with a working example first, see our [Quick Starts](/docs/quickstart).